electric-eloquence/feplet-vs-patternlab-php/README.md

-Node.js task runner via gulp, npm scripts, etc. Even if cross-platform and cross-language shell execution is not a problem, it is nowhere near as seamless and extensible as requiring a JS module from within Node, and configuring, even extending your instances as you see fit.
+Node.js task runner via gulp, npm scripts, etc. Even if cross-platform and cross-language shell execution is not a problem, it is nowhere near as seamless and extensible as requiring a JS module from within Node, and configuring, even extending, your instances as you see fit.

 There are also unexpected consequences of installing PHP in the first place.
 These tests were conducted in Ubuntu.
 These commands were used for the install: